ikoyski/webtools-pse-data/README.md

 # webtools-pse-data

-This is an wrapper app for getting geo-ip data from a geo-ip provider.
+This is a wrapper app for getting PSE stock data from a PSE stock data provider.

 Click on the downloaded Lombok-{version}.jar and select your IDE to install lombok Restart the IDE after successful Lombok installation